 - Arrange for electrical and PAT certificates

-- Set a date for the tenancy to start
+- Set a date for the standard occupation to start

 However there are still a few things you will need to do: